HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking DESCRIPTION meta-information ...
 NOTE
     ```
     Versioned 'LinkingTo' value for ‘preprocessCore’ is only usable in R >= 3.0.2
     ```

+*   checking startup messages can be suppressed ...
+NOTE
+    ```
+    No methods found in package ‘oligoClasses’ for request: ‘mean’ when loading ‘crlmm’

+    It looks like this package (or a package it requires) has a startup
+    message which cannot be suppressed: see ?packageStartupMessage.
+    ```

 *   checking dependencies in R code ...
 NOTE